K-scope/K-scope/README_docker.md

 ### K-scope Project setup

 Make sure you have connect.sh file in your K-scope directory.
-In new project wizard or in Project settings > Remote settings file press "Manage remote settings" buttin, then press "+" button to create a new remote settings file.
-Select dockeriaas service and setup parameters values as described below:
+In new project wizard or in Project settings > Remote settings file press "Manage remote settings" button, then press "+" button to create a new remote settings file or select existing settings file and press "copy" button.
+Select dockeriaas service and setup parameters values as described
+below:
 For server_address use you server machine address, for port use 22 (or whatever port number is used by sshd on your server machine), for key enter path to you public ssh key on your local computer,